Some winter camping and ski touring of Black Canyon of the Gunnison National Park.

 After some last views, we headed back to the now mainly empty camp ground and found a quiet spot out of the way.
 A warm fire, some hot drinks and a meal of chili and rice was enjoyed.

 Fell into a wonderful sleep and woke up somewhat late.
 A storm was on the way and the morning was cold.
-Cold enough where Mrs Mags and I were the only ones left in the campground.
+Cold enough where The Former Wife and I were the only ones left in the campground.
 The -15F bags helped quite a bit. 🙂

 After some morning coffee, we headed out and already started planning our next trip.